ManoftheHill7/wave/README.md

 #### Audio integration
 - [ ] Proximity sound effects for torches
 - [x] Layering music as you go deeper
-- [ ] Normalizing music as more layers are added
 - [ ] Flooding caverns music intensity
 - [ ] Sound effects when things happen
 - [ ] Looping sound effects for things like mining